 Day 11: Vancouver (British Columbia), Canada

 Disney cruises first sailed to Hawaii in 2012.
-The Disney Wonder is the only Disney ship which has cruised to Hawaii.
-She is the only Disney cruise ship which has sailed on the West Coast.
+The Disney Wonder is the only Disney ship that has cruised to Hawaii.
+She is the only Disney cruise ship that has sailed on the West Coast.

 The 2012 Disney Hawaii Cruises were round trip from Los Angeles.
 She sailed on April 29th and October 14th, 2012.

 These Disney Hawaii roundtrip cruises had a lot of Sea Days.
 The 15-night cruises had 9 days at Sea.
 For us, that would be perfect.